jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

 * * *

 **Credits**:  The header image is [Image still from the planetarium show "From Earth to the Universe"](https://www.eso.org/public/images/fettu-asteroids_cc/) by the [European Southern Observatory](https://www.eso.org) and T. Matsopoulos, ESO/S. Brunier, available under a [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) License.
-The [1846 lithography about the solar system](https://en.wikipedia.org/wiki/File:Planet-Vulcan_1846_003790.jpg) cropped from [the version here](https://www.loc.gov/resource/g3180.ct003790) has been in the public domain for a long time.
+The {% wiki File:Planet-Vulcan_1846_003790.jpg|1846 lithography about the solar system|en %} cropped from [the version here](https://www.loc.gov/resource/g3180.ct003790) has been in the public domain for a long time.